-- In-person (at Dartmouth-Hitchcock in Lebanon): Stop by our Cashiers Office to make a payment in person.
+- In-person (at Dartmouth Hitchcock Medical Center in Lebanon): Stop by our Cashiers Office to make a payment in person.
 The Cashiers Office is located on the Main Mall, Level 3 of the Medical Center.

-- In-person (in Concord, Manchester, or Nashua): You may make in-person payments at any of our registration desks.
+- In-person (at Dartmouth Hitchcock Clinics in Concord, Manchester, or Nashua): You may make in-person payments at any of our registration desks.

 - In-person (at Cheshire Medical Center): You may make in-person payments at our Cashier’s Desk, next to registration in our main lobby.